1970s Festival Style and Peasant Maxi Dresses

 1970s Dresses Maxi Or Midi Length

 Seventies fashion also included midi dresses which were a mid-calf length.
 The silhouette is often the same as the maxis but of course, the hemline is shorter.
 Many had shirt style tops and a half belt to the back.
-There was creative use of stripes to create chevrons etc. Here are some genuine 70s midi dresses available now on the website.
+There was creative use of stripes to create chevrons and patterns.
+Here are some genuine 70s midi dresses available now on the website at the time of writing.